May 2, 2023

 Let’s examine a sample full body program of weight lifting for women.
 The goal here is to cycle through these exercises in multiple sets at timed intervals of 1 minute (45 seconds of work, 15 seconds of rest).

 The benefit of these specific exercises is that they target both upper body and lower body muscle groups.
+Developing upper body strength through push and pull movements is essential for functional fitness and should be a key focus in any balanced program.
 Compound exercises that stress more than one muscle group at a time may give you the maximum bang for your buck while also helping to decrease body fat.

 Step 1: Front Squats and Overhead Shoulder Press

 Stand with your feet shoulder-width apart and toes pointing forward.
+For better stability during squats, you can also stand with your feet slightly wider than shoulder-width.
 Hold one dumbbell in each hand at shoulder height, palms in.
 Exhale to engage your core muscles and lower your hips.

 Keep your thighs parallel to the floor with weight in your heels.
 Drive upward to stand tall, pressing both dumbbells overhead, biceps by your ears.